Make an investment that will last for generations.

 It hasn’t been easy and many brave pioneers have given their blood, sweat, and tears to see Israel green and fertile once again.

 Now, you have an opportunity to be a part of this epic story.
-You can plant a tree today and forever be a part of restoring the ancient forests of Israel.
-Our Greening Israel team is here to help you plant and care for your tree until it’s old enough to thrive on its own.
+You can donate to help plant trees today and forever be a part of restoring the ancient forests of Israel.